gsnaider/7574-sistemas-distribuidos-i/README.md

 # 7574-sistemas-distribuidos-i
-Repository for exercises from course 75.74 Sistemas Distribuidos I from FIUBA
+Repository for exercises from course 75.74 Sistemas Distribuidos I from FIUBA.